Bone cancer is a growth that destroys normal bone tissue. It can also spread beyond the bone. It may be:

-Factors that can increase your chance of getting bone cancer include:
+Factors that may increase your chance of bone cancer include:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

-After cancer is found, staging tests are done to find out if the cancer has spread and, if so, to what extent.
 Treatment depends on the type, stage, and location of the cancer.
 It also depends on your overall health.
 Talk with your doctor about the best treatment plan for you.
 Treatment options include: